 One option is to have your cards sent to your own business address and do your own shipping.
 If you’d like to sell your deck on Amazon, you can sign up for a seller account, get your product listed on Amazon, and fulfill your orders yourself.
 This can work well for small order volumes.

 However, once you’re ready to go bigger (or if you don’t want to fulfill and ship your orders yourself), working with a third-party company for warehousing, distribution and fulfillment is a more suitable long-term solution.
-This way, you’ll be able to reach a larger network of booksellers without the hassle of having to manage it all on your own, and you can sell more copies of your deck without needing to worry about packaging and shipping your cards yourself.
+This way, you’ll be able to reach a larger network of booksellers without the hassle of having to manage everything on your own, and you can sell more copies of your deck without needing to worry about packaging and shipping your cards yourself.
+You’ll get better shipping prices that way, too.

 For more information on self-publishing and distributing your cards to bookstores, here’s a great article that explains what this process can look like (written by one of my favourite bookstores in Vancouver, Banyen Books).